liamoc/learn-you-an-agda/pages/proofs.md

 How does this all relate to Agda?
 =================================

-Agda's types correspond to judgements.
-If we can construct a value of a certain type, we have simultaneously constructed a _proof_ that the theorem encoded by that type holds.
-As types are judgements, and values are their proofs, _data constructors_ for a type correspond to _inference rules_ for the corresponding proposition.
+As we're embedding these logics inside Agda, Agda's types correspond to their judgements.
+Remember that if we can construct a value of a certain type, we have simultaneously constructed a _proof_ that the theorem encoded by that type holds.
+As types are judgements in our embedding, and values are their proofs, _data constructors_ for a type correspond to _inference rules_ in the system.
 Let's encode the judgement $\textbf{even}$ in Agda, based on our definition in natural deduction.

 We'll use the mix-fix name `_even` here rather than just `even` so that we can use the judgement